ph7/selenium-client/README.markdown

  Selenium Client comes with out-of-the-box RSpec reporting that include HTML snapshots, O.S. screenshots, in-browser page screenshots (not limited to current viewport), and a capture of the latest remote controls for all failing tests.
-And all course all this works even if your infrastructure is distributed (say you are using [Selenium Grid](http://selenium-grid.openqa.org))
+And all course all this works even if your infrastructure is distributed (In particular in makes wonders with [Selenium Grid](http://selenium-grid.openqa.org))

  Using selenium-client RSpec reporting is as simple as using `SeleniumTestReportFormatter` as one of you RSpec formatters.
 For instance:

     require 'spec/rake/spectask'
-    desc 'Run acceptance tests for web application' Spec::Rake::SpecTask.new(:'test:acceptance:web:serial') do |t|
+    desc 'Run acceptance tests for web application' Spec::Rake::SpecTask.new(:'test:acceptance:web') do |t|
      t.libs << "test"
      t.pattern = "test/*_spec.rb"
      t.spec_opts << '--color'